n4s-linux/n4s/README_English.md

 So if you dream of a live account that is not just up to date for the here and now, but with a built-in crystal ball, n4s could be the framework around this.

 If we are to make a technological quantum leap, we have to work together.
-Instead of many providers of accounting systems having to be sold SAAS solutions in their own camps and solving the same problems, we can help each other build a strong system that is jointly owned for now and forever.
+Instead of many providers of accounting systems having to be sell SAAS solutions in their own camps and solving the same problems aka reinventing the wheel over and over, we can help each other build a strong system that is commonly owned for now and forever.
 That's why n4s is launched as **free software** - free software is often confused with being free, but that's not always the case.
 Free therefore does not refer to price, but to freedom, as in that the software respects some basic rights that we believe should accompany all software:
 * The freedom to use the program for any purpose (freedom 0).
 * The freedom to learn how the program works and change it according to your own needs (freedom 1).
 Access to the source code is a condition for this.